 Almeria holidays have plenty to offer.
 You can visit many sights such as the Cathedral or Alcazaba, an Arab fortress.
 You can go on day trips and explore the villages in the Province of Almeria, like Mojácar.
 You can relax on the beach, or you can enjoy the numerous watersports activities.

 You’ll be impressed with the superb choice of accommodation for your holiday in Almeria.
 You can choose to stay in a hotel, or a self-catering apartment.
-With flights to Spain consistently cheap, and some exceptional 2019 deals available, it's the perfect time to book your Costa De Almeria holiday.
+With flights to Spain consistently cheap, and some exceptional 2019 deals available, it's the perfect time to book your cheap holiday to Costa De Almeria.